jayEvans89/project-management-test/README.md

 # project-management-test

-basic workflow to see how moving solely to Github would work.
+Basic workflow to see how moving solely to Github would work.

 ## Issues
 Templates for new features and bugs have been made to make everything more consistent.
 Labels will help bring more visibility at a glance and provide better sorting/filtering.